 The Government has provided for a comprehensive package of incentives for holders of Free Zone Developer, Operator or Manager Licenses which include:

 - Exemption from taxes and duties on all Export Processing Zone imported inputs that are for the exclusive use in the development and production output of the business enterprise (raw materials, plant and machinery, spare parts and intermediate goods).

-- Exemption from tax on plant and machinery used in the free zones for 5 years and 1 day from Customs duty upon disposal.
+- Exemption from tax on plant and machinery used in the Free Zones for 5 years and 1 day upon disposal.

 11. What do communities stand to benefit from the Free Zones?